jonathangru/ph2-DebugMod/README.md

 Kills the player who ran the command (without respawning) which can end the round.<br>

 **2.5.** "respawn"<br>
+(Does not work as intended atm!)
 Respawns the player who ran the command.<br>

 **2.6.** "healme [(opt) hp]"<br>
 Sets the player's hp to 100 or the specified number.<br>